prezhdarov/vmware-exporter/README.md

 ## How to use

 Run the exporter in a docker container (or start as a process) with all the settings necessary.
+Scrape it..

+Exporter scrapes single vCenter host when /metcis path is used.
+Multiple vCenter hosts can be scraped using /probe, however these vCenter hosts must share credentials.

 ### Settings